Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Background and Motivation

-\nobreak where $Z(x)$ denotes the partition function, independent of $\pi_{\theta}$.
+where $Z(x)$ denotes the partition function, independent of $\pi_{\theta}$.
 The implicit reward defined in ~\cref{eq:dpo_reward} measures the difference in log-likelihood between the policy and the reference policy on the same sample.
-Based on this, we further define the \textit{implicit reward margin} $\Delta_{r}$ as the difference between the implicit rewards of the preferred ($y_w$) and inferior ($y_l$) samples, which can be expressed as:
+Based on this, we further define the \textit{implicit reward margin} $\Delta_{r}$ as the difference between the implicit rewards of the preferred ($y_{w}$) and inferior ($y_{l}$) samples, which can be expressed as:

-\nobreak Recent studies~\cite{Uncertainty_penalized_DPO_2024,Pre_DPO_2025} show that the implicit reward margin $\Delta_{r}$ of a training pair $(y_w,y_l)$ reflects both the policy model's performance and its learning difficulty for that instance.
-In this study, the reward margin $\Delta_{r}$ will be utilized to dynamically adapt the focus towards various training samples.
+\nobreak A recent study~\citep{Uncertainty_penalized_DPO_2024} shows that the implicit reward margin $\Delta_{r}$ of a pair $(y_{w},y_{l})$ reflects both the policy model's performance and its learning difficulty for that instance.
+In this study, the reward margin $\Delta_{r}$ will be utilized to dynamically adapt the focus towards various samples.